wlavend/Cassie_Balancing/02_README.md

     <img src="https://github.com/user-attachments/assets/0035d3b9-217a-40bf-9487-f7a29fa71cc9" alt="00_1leg_photo" style="width:40%;">
 </div>

 You can download prebuilt binaries for MuJoCo from the GitHub [releases page](https://github.com/google-deepmind/mujoco/releases/).
-Alternatively, if you are working with Python, as I have, you can install the native bindings from PyPI via pip install MuJoCo.
+Alternatively, if you are working with Python, as I have, you can install the native bindings from PyPI as demonstrated below.

 ### Python (>= 3.9)